-- Version information: - Device type: model of the controller - o Bootloader firmware version: version of the MCU bootloader firmware - MCU firmware version: version of the MCU application firmware - FPGA firmware version: version of the FPGA firmware - Board version: version of the hardware board - Current state: - o Converter temperature: temperature of the DC step-up converter - Driver temperature: average temperature of the internal drivers - Remote temperature 1: temperature measured by remote sensor 1, if present - Remote temperature 2: temperature measured by remote sensor 2, if present - Supply voltage: actual supply voltage of the controller - Supply current: actual current drawn by the DC/DC converter - Converter output voltage: actual voltage output from the DC/DC converter - Converter output current: actual current output from the DC/DC converter - o Driver voltage: actual voltage supplying the output drivers for the lights - Measured current LD1: measured current on light output LD1 - Measured voltage LD1: measured voltage on light output LD1 - Measured current LD2: measured current on light output LD2 - Measured voltage LD2: measured voltage on light output LD2
+- Version information: - Device type: model of the controller - o Bootloader firmware version: version of the MCU bootloader firmware - MCU firmware version: version of the MCU application firmware - FPGA firmware version: version of the FPGA firmware - Board version: version of the hardware board - Current state: - Converter temperature: temperature of the DC step-up converter - o Driver temperature: average temperature of the internal drivers - o Remote temperature: temperature measured by remote sensor, if present - Supply voltage: actual supply voltage of the controller - Supply current: actual current drawn by the DC/DC converter - Converter output voltage: actual voltage output from the DC/DC converter - Converter output current: actual current output from the DC/DC converter - Driver voltage: actual voltage supplying the output drivers for the lights - Measured current LD: measured current on light output LD - Measured voltage LD: measured voltage on light output LD

-If a remote temperature sensor is not connected, the indication N/A, standing for Not Available, is displayed in the web page.
+If the remote temperature sensor is not connected, the indication N/A, standing for Not Available, is displayed in the web page.

-Light currents and voltages are measured continuously when the outputs are active.
-Light currents and voltages stop being updated when the outputs turn off.
+Light current and voltage are measured continuously when the output is active.
+Light current and voltage stop being updated when the output turns off.
 If a measurement is not available, the indication N/A, standing for Not Available, is displayed in the web page.